Geomatics

 Consulting and strategic use of technology

-Assessing emerging technologies, technology implications for policy, research and systems engineering.
+Assessing emerging technologies, and technology implications for policy, research and systems engineering.

 Research projects